KushalRoyChowdhury/fluxflow-cli/UI_FEATURES.md

 - **/changelog**: Open the project's changelog in your default browser.
 - **/help**: List all available commands.

+## 📁 External Data Sanctuary (Redirection)

+Flux Flow allows you to "Anchor" your data outside of the default user directory.
+This is perfect for users who want to keep their logs, chat history, and encrypted memories on an external drive, a VeraCrypt volume, or a specific project folder.

+- **How to Enable**: Open `/settings` and toggle **Use External Data**.
+- **Portability**: Once set, the application will synchronously "pivot" all data operations to your specified `externalDataPath` upon startup.
+- **Privacy**: Keeps sensitive data off your primary system drive.

 ### Command Shortcuts

 For power users, several commands support direct arguments to skip the menus: